Scientists dive into DNA of early lung cancers to unlock new clues

 Summary

-This study looks at 300 people with early-stage lung cancer to understand why some tumors grow differently.
+This observational study looks at 300 people with early-stage lung cancer to understand why different types of the disease behave differently.
 Researchers will analyze genes, immune cells, and other markers from tumor samples.
-The goal is to find patterns that could lead to better predictions of cancer return and new treatment options.
-Participants will have follow-up visits after surgery to track their recovery.
+The goal is to find patterns that could lead to better predictions of cancer return and new treatment targets.
+Participants are followed after surgery to track recovery and recurrence.

 Get updates